 Who is your favorite RPG artist?

-Again, impossible to play favorites.
+Again, impossible to pick favorites.
 It is easier to go by era.
-Dave Trampier or Erol Otus for the old school.
+Dave Trampier or Russ Nicholson for the old school.
 Keith Parkinson for the 80s.
 Tony DiTerlizzi for the 90s.
 There are too many excellent artists working today to pick a favorite.

 You sometimes talk about social issues as related to RPGs.
 Aren’t games just supposed to be fun?